 Pax is a Philadelphia-based performer, composer and theatre artist who grew up in the Mennonite Church.
 A love of hymns and singing in church inspired Pax to pursue a career in music.
 They studied music education and theatre at Goshen College in Goshen, Indiana.
-In addition to directing music at TAB, Pax works as a performer, composer, designer, and music director for Philadelphia theatre companies.
-They started writing music at the age of 10 and have written commissioned instrumental and choral works for ensembles in Philadelphia and beyond.
-Pax is queer and genderqueer; they are committed to queer and transgender justice, as well as operating in solidarity with other marginalized communities.
+In addition to directing music at TAB, Pax works as a performer, composer, designer and music director for Philadelphia theatre companies.
+They started writing music at the age of 10 and have written commissioned instrumental and choral works for ensembles in Philadelphia and across the country.
+Pax is queer and gender non-binary; they are committed to queer and transgender justice, as well as operating in solidarity with other marginalized communities.
 They see music as a powerful spiritual practice to sing our desire for and commitment to social justice and to build strong community connections.

 Chelle Bruhn, Office Manager

 Chelle (Michelle for long) has lived on both coasts and a few points in between, but quite happily decided on Philadelphia several years ago.
 Putting her master’s degree in International Relations to good use, she’s worked in church administration for over five years and is very pleased to use her experience in service of the Tab community.
 She likes to read (everything), write (fiction), and will gladly give you her opinion on folk music, sour beers, and the correct pronunciation of GIF if you’re interested.